 Pacific Science Center’s new exhibit RACE: Are We So Different? raises profound questions about the American concept of race.
 In conjunction with this exhibit, the Seattle Race and Social Justice Initiative is offering free Group Workshops, a Speaker Series and Facilitator Trainings.
 RSJI also invites organizations to make a Commitment to Action to build racial equity in our region.

-FACILITATORS TRAINING & COMMUNITY WORKSHOPS:
+FACILITATORS TRAINING & GROUP WORKSHOPS:

 RACE: ARE WE SO DIFFERENT?
 EXHIBITION AT PACIFIC SCIENCE CENTER

-Pacific Science Center and the City of Seattle Race and Social Justice Initiative are looking for 60-100 volunteers to facilitate community workshops about the nationally-touring exhibit RACE: Are We So Different?
+Pacific Science Center and the City of Seattle Race and Social Justice Initiative are looking for groups to participate in free, pre- and post-exhibit Group Workshops about the nationally-touring exhibit RACE: Are We So Different?
 Running September 28, 2013 - January 5, 2014 at Pacific Science Center,

 Thank you to everyone who participated in the Governing for Racial Equity Conference in December 2012.
 Our conference report is available here.
 To view conference materials please click here.